Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

     In this R script, a connection with NCBI is made to retrieve information about the candidate genes.
 4. **styles.css**
     In this css script, the GUI of the Shiny app is changed to make it more pretty.

+All of the data needed for the calculations is also present in this folder.
+The files in this folder are read and used in the calculations.
+Some files will be written in this folder when chosen to implement own expression data.

 ## Using the Shiny web application